watura/api-spec-1/resources/users/index.md

 User IDs are preferred where convenient, because they take less effort and will never change (unlike usernames).

-Referring to usernames is not case-sensitive, but usernames will be returned from the API with the casing specified by the user when they created their account -- so comparisons should normalize them before comparing.
+Referring to usernames is not case-sensitive, but usernames will be returned from the API with the casing specified by the user -- so comparisons should normalize them before comparing.

+#### Canonical User Profiles

+Any user profile can be found at `https://pnut.io/@username`.

+#### Object

 ##### Click For Example [<i class="fa fa-paragraph" aria-hidden="true"></i>](#user) {#user .endpoint}